rnpbr/opennetworking-docs/docs/en/index.md

 ### 3. **Netreplica**

-**Netreplica** synchronizes configuration information from Netbox and prepares the data for simulation.
+**Netreplica** synchronizes the configuration information from Netbox and prepares the data for simulation.
 It obtains the data via API and generates YAML configuration files required for the simulation.

 ### 4. **Configurations**